Zeta expansion for long-range interactions under periodic boundary conditions with applications to micromagnetics

-yields the statement. \end{proof} The holomorphic extension of the set zeta function, and thus its radius of analyticity, readily follows from the Crandall representation. \begin{corollary} Let the conditions of Theorem~\ref{thm:crandall} hold and define the set $D_{L_\mathrm{far}}\subseteq \mathds C^d$ as an intersection of $d$-dimensional complex cones centered at the point set $L_\mathrm{far}\subseteq \mathds R^d$,
+The holomorphic extension of the set zeta function, and thus its radius of analyticity, readily follows from the Crandall representation. \begin{corollary} Let the conditions of Theorem~\ref{thm:crandall} hold and define the set $D_{L_\mathrm{far}}\subseteq \mathds C^d$ as an intersection of $d$-dimensional complex cones centered at the point set $L_\mathrm{far}\subseteq \mathds R^d$,

 Then $Z_{L_\mathrm{far},\nu}$ extends to a holomorphic function on $D_{L_\mathrm{far}}$. \end{corollary} \begin{proof} For ${\bm r}^\perp=\bm 0$, the function corresponds to an Epstein zeta function minus a finite sum over $L_\mathrm{near}$.
 Here, the holomorphy of $G_{\nu}(\bm \cdot)$ on and for $g_{\nu}(\bm \cdot)$ on $\mathds C^d$ has been shown in \cite[Lemma 2.9]{buchheitComputationPropertiesEpstein2024} and the resulting holomorphy of the Epstein zeta function has been proven in \cite[Theorem 2.13]{buchheitComputationPropertiesEpstein2024}.
 This result then directly applies to the set zeta function.